bflanagan138/enigma/README.md

 ***Areas for Improvement***
 1. My encrypt.rb required an if statement to output the date correctly based on which date was used (todays date or provided date).
 I know this is because my enigma class is not as clearly and concisely written as it should be.
 While not ideal, I was happy to have been able to find a working solution even if it is not an optimized solution.
 2. Speaking of the enigma class, it should definitely be refactored.
 My encrypt and decrypt methods are too long and do too much and should be broken down into helper methods.
 Existing helper methods should be separated into other classes / modules.
-I have a branch I've been working on to address this, however I did not get it working in time to submit.
+I have a branch I've been working on to address this, however I did not get it completed in time to submit.
 Working through this project makes me realize how much I still get confused with scope and with breaking down large methods into smaller, more digestible bits.
 3. While my naming conventions are appropriate, I feel that some may be a bit long.
 Could put effort into making them more concise.
 4. There were a few times I got carried away writing code and didn't commit changes often enough.
 I recognized that when I'm making edits which cause code to break, I'm now more comfortable moving through it to find new solutions than I was a few weeks ago.
 However this project illustrated for me that when code is breaking but I do feel that progress is being made, I still don't commit changes individually until I can see that I'm back on the right track.
 That will change in the future as I get more consistent, and I feel the latter half of my time on this project illustrates that I am making progress.